GEM-benchmark/NL-Augmenter/filters/discrimination/README.md

 ## Why is measuring performance on this split important?
-This filter aims to help with discovering potential discrimination issues in regards of on group, compared to another.
+This filter aims to help with discovering potential inequity issues in regards of on group, compared to another.
-This might help fighting historical gender/racial/regilious prejudices in existing and newly created NLP datasets.
+This might help fighting historical gender/ethnic/regilious prejudices in existing and newly created NLP datasets.

 ## Examples of use